Ingesting Logs and Data from external sources requires a Cortex XDR Pro per GB license.

 Manage the Kafka Collector.

-After you activate the Apache Kafka Collector, you can make additional changes as needed.
+After you activate the Kafka Collector, you can make additional changes as needed.
 To modify a configuration, hover over the Kafka connection in the APPS column to display the Kafka Collector settings, and select the following.

 Configure to redefine the Kafka Collector configurations.